crStiv/orochimaru/README.md

 - **The limits of computation:** EVM can not guarantee semi-native performance, in addition to the extremely high cost and latency to perform computation. dApps nowadays are unfriendly to the mass, unstable, expensive and slow.
 In other words, they are currently unusable and we can not replace an ordinary application by a dApp yet.
 - **Data correctness:** There is no way to prove the correctness of data since all data pipelines are stored in a blackbox.
 We have no idea how data are processed.
-- **Data availability:** Smart contract executor and application executor are isolated from the internet that prevent data to be accessible from the run-time environment.
+- **Data availability:** Smart contract executor and application executor are isolated from the internet which prevents data from being accessible from the run-time environment.
 It always requires a third party service to feed necessary data.
 This approach is broken since we can not verify the data.
 Moreover, the latency from the third parties is unacceptable.

 ```text
 ┌─────────────────────────────┐